mhekkel/libzeep/docs/lib-xml.rst

 validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This will not validate the XML using the DTD by default.
 If you do want to validate and process the DTD, you have to specify where to find this DTD and other external entities.
-You can either use :cpp:member:`zeep::xml::document::set_base_dir` or you can specify an entity_loader using :cpp:member:`zeep::xml::document::set_entity_loader`
+You can either use :cpp::func:`zeep::xml::document::set_base_dir` or you can specify an entity_loader using :cpp::func:`zeep::xml::document::set_entity_loader`

 As an example, take the following DTD file

 .. code-block:: xml

 	<!ELEMENT foo (bar)>
 	<!ELEMENT bar (#PCDATA)>
 	<!ENTITY hello "Hello, world!">